home-assistant/home-assistant.io/source/_integrations/device_tracker.markdown

 </div>

-Once `device_tracker` is enabled, a file will be created in your config dir named `known_devices.yaml`.
+Once `device_tracker` is enabled, a file will be created in your configuration dir named `known_devices.yaml`.
 Edit this file to adjust which devices to be tracked.

 Here's an example configuration for a single device: